mikwielgus/topola/README.md

 licence.
 The file `crates/planar-incr-embed/src/math.rs` is dual-licensed as under MIT or [Apache 2.0](LICENSES/Apache-2.0.txt) licence.

+### Inbound licence is outbound licence

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you will be licensed as described above, without any additional terms or conditions.

 ## Acknowledgements

 This project is funded through the NGI0 Entrust Fund, a fund established by